 Some people may think this version of Net Zero Water is somehow “cheating” because it is so different from the systems we’ve come to expect but, for us, it was a fascinating challenge to rethink what we knew and design the most appropriate and lowest cost Net Zero Water system for this site.
 We are excited about this simple system and are exploring Net Zero Water certification through the Living Building Challenge as a third-party verification.
 Update: because we were not able to track the amount of water being drawn from the well, we were not able to pursue Net Zero Water certification for this project.

-Our green building goal: Lower tech, lower carbon, and higher performance at a lower cost.
+Our green building goal: Lower tech, lower carbon, and higher performance.

 Won’t straw burn? – Like a page of the phone book, the surface of an unplastered straw bale is flammable, but the center is so dense that it does not burn easily.
 Once plastered, the surface is no longer flammable.
 Unlike stud construction which creates chimneys in the wall, the center of a bale wall is so dense that there is little oxygen available to feed a fire.
-Straw bale buildings have higher fire resistance than conventional buildings.
+Strawbale buildings can achieve a higher fire resistance than a typical conventional building.

 Won’t bugs eat it? – Straw is the stem of the plant with the seed head removed.
 There is very little food value in a straw bale.
 Straw is less attractive to most kinds of termites than wood, but normal termite precautions should be taken.

 Won’t rodents live in it? – Although rodents will nest in a loose stack of bales in a barn, bales in a wall are stacked so tightly that there is no access for rodents and they do not try to nest there.
 Unlike hay, straw does not contain seeds to attract rodents.
 In fact, there is more room in a conventionally built wall for rodents to nest than in a strawbale wall.